qorix-group/process_description/process/index.rst

 Process Role definition
 ~~~~~~~~~~~~~~~~~~~~~~~

-The general roles that are not part of any process area can be found here:
+The general roles that are not part of any process area and the project roles list can be found here:

 .. toctree::
    :maxdepth: 1